 There are several threats that your SaaS application could be exposed to that it may be difficult to identify every single one.
 It is good practice to try and identify them through the stages of the System development life cycle depending on the nature of services you are offering.
 Let us highlight some of the most common ones.

-- Authentication and session management: User authentication, authorization, and session management are common in most SaaS applications.
+User authentication, authorization, and session management are common in most SaaS applications.
 Together, they form a complex process of managing user credentials.
 Vulnerabilities arise when managing user sessions, and trying to ensure persistence.
 Whether through the use of JSON Web Tokens or Cookies, some data needs to be stored on the client-side to facilitate features such as auto-login.
 This could, therefore, be a gateway for malicious people to obtain user credentials to access their accounts even for a short time.
-If authentication seems too complex for your team, some third party free authentication providers can be used such as Firebase Authentication.
+If authentication seems too complex for your team, some third-party free authentication providers can be used such as Firebase Authentication.
 The main objective is to ensure that you follow authentication protocols and standard procedures when implementing authentication or authorization in your system.

 A CSRF attack is usually initiated via a compromised link that seeks to hijack user sessions or cookies to send fraudulent requests to the server.
 There are several techniques used to prevent XSRF attacks.
 Here we highlight the first.
 Avoid sending requests that perform critical operations through the GET request method.
 This doesn’t guarantee complete security but it does add a layer of abstraction.
-Synchronizer Token Patterns explained in detail on a blog post by Angel Irizarry, Tinfoil Security.
+Synchronizer Token Patterns are explained in detail in a blog post by Angel Irizarry, Tinfoil Security.

 Ensures that data came from a form submit action by checking for headers hidden from the user but are sent when the user clicks the submit button on a form.
 Abbreviated as XSRF or CSRF is a vulnerability designed in such a way, that when a user clicks on a compromised link an unauthorized action can be performed.
 This attack takes advantage of login persistence and cached data to send requests to the server without having to bypass the restriction.
 It is difficult to trace and common on poorly developed systems.

 This is a vulnerability that enables hackers to inject scripts on a webpage being viewed by another client.
 The best way to avoid this is a validation of external input by ensuring that strange characters that aren’t typical of query or form data are removed to avoid the server-side code from being compromised.
-This is an attack whereby a malicious user submits code through form data, or search queries to execute it on the client-side.
+This is an attack whereby a malicious user submits code through form data, or search queries to execute it on the client side.
 The malicious person can then send this to unsuspecting users and as a result obtain their cookie or session details.

-There are many potential security threats and those your SaaS may be exposed to depend on the implantation details of your application.
-To implement security for your SaaS application, you could seek a local software development company such as Houston custom software development and request for cybersecurity services.
+There are many potential security threats and those your SaaS may be exposed to depending on the implantation details of your application.
+To implement security for your SaaS application, you could seek a local software development company such as Houston custom software development and request cybersecurity services.